 - You have Composer, the package manager for PHP, installed on your machine.

 Terminus provides advanced interaction with the platform and allows us to run Drush commands remotely.
 Terminus also opens the door to automating parts of your workflow by combining multiple operations.
 Refer to the Terminus Guide for more information.

-Navigate to the Pantheon dashboard, click User Dashboard, select Account, and then select Machine Tokens to generate a Machine Token.
+Go to your Personal Settings, select Account and Security, and then select Machine Tokens to generate a Machine Token.

 Use the Machine Token to authenticate Terminus:

 Your installation and authentication were successful if your Pantheon site is on the list.

 The next few sections use the example variables

 "My D9 Site" as the site name and label.
 Make sure you replace each instance, as well as other variables, with your desired values.